 When research is not otherwise approvable but presents an opportunity to understand, prevent, or alleviate a serious problem affecting the health or welfare of children, both parents must give their permission unless one parent is deceased, unknown, incompetent, or not reasonably available, or when only one parent has legal responsibility for the care and custody of the child.

-If a researcher proposes to obtain informed consent for the research activity without obtaining the participant's signature on a consent form, s/he must request a waiver of documentation of consent (no signature collected).
+If an investigator proposes to obtain informed consent (or parental permission) for the research activity without obtaining the participant's signature on a consent form, s/he must request a waiver of documentation of consent (no signature collected).
 Waiving the requirement for a signed form does not eliminate the requirement for informed consent via verbal communication or written information sheet or participant letter, which would follow our consent form template but would eliminate the signature lines.
 This type of waiver is useful in situations where a signed consent document could have a negative consequence for the participants (only link to participation and the primary risk is a breach of confidentiality), or for some expedited studies utilizing telephone or Internet survey procedures [45 CFR 46.117(c)].